Biography

 - Do the differences in the ways worry affect different identities?
 Does one’s susceptibility to stereotype threat influence this relationship?

-Her clinical interests include neuropsychological assessment, interventions for internalizing symptoms, and supporting clients to explore equanimity, self-acceptance, and balance as they engage in the therapeutic process.
+Clinical interests include neuropsychological assessment, interventions for internalizing symptoms, and supporting clients to explore equanimity, self-acceptance, and balance as they engage in the therapeutic process.
+Maya works in multiple psychologically focused clinics and integrated medical centers serving inpatients/outpatients, student-athletes, university students, and community members.

 Education